I am a University of Minnesota employee, do I have to go to work?

 Are University buildings open?

 University buildings systemwide require a U Card or other secure means of access, consistent with the protocol for each individual campus.
-As of Monday, March 23, the University’s five campuses have moved into extended reduced operations.

 The health sciences buildings on the Twin Cities campus will continue to have public access by appointment only.
 There will be three staffed entrances from 7 a.m. – 7 p.m., Monday through Friday.
 These entrances are: